-The AWMS will have two 200mm PVC pipelines to remove sludge from the bottom of the anaerboc digesters.
+The AWMS will have two 200mm PVC pipelines to remove sludge from the bottom of the anaerobic digesters.
 Slduge removal will be performed by applying the electric pump to such pipeline.
 Motor to generate energy:

-Motor GM.
-1.8, 4 cylinders for biogas use, cooled by water with cogeneration system of by thermal power of 15 kW, 1800 RPM, single grain coupling the asynchronous with power of 15 kW.h of electric energy, three-phase electric generator, without brushs, 4 polos, tension 220/380/440 Volts, 60 Hz, mounted on base in steel and supported on cushion anti vibration, Triernet model TT15.
+GM Motor 1.8, 4 cylinders for biogas use, cooled by water with cogeneration system of by thermal power of 15 kW, 1800 RPM, single grain coupling the asynchronous with power of 15 kWh of electric energy, three-phase electric generator, without brushs, 4 polos, tension 220/380/440 Volts, 60 Hz, mounted on base in steel and supported on cushion anti vibration, Triernet model TT15.

 The energy generators are equipped with a Control Panel designed to control and protect the equipment.
-This panel provides constant monitoring of the tension and frequency of the gridline, is able to start the generator on demand and shuts the equipment off in case the gridline become unstable.
+This panel provides constant monitoring of the tension and frequency of the gridline, is able to start the generator on demand and shuts the equipment off in case the gridline becomes unstable.
+Generators also include energy measuring systems that shall measure energy produced by the project acitivy.